Icebergs. Photo Juha Lakaniemi

 Sea ice camps and frozen ships

 Year-round, detailed, and comprehensive measurements, extending from the atmosphere through the sea-ice and into the ocean of the central Arctic Basin are needed to improve our understanding and modelling of Arctic climate and weather, and enhance Arctic sea-ice predictive capabilities.
 Scientific icebreaker ships can undertake focused studies of sea ice, oceanographic and atmospheric processes in the Arctic.
-These ship cruises can make measurements that are not possible with aircraft or satellites, but only provide a snap-shot in time and location.
+These ship cruises can make measurements that are not possible with aircraft or satellites but only provide a snapshot in time and location.

 The strong seasonality of the Arctic means that, to comprehensively characterise sea ice, and its interactions with the atmosphere, continuous observations over the course of a year are required.
 These observations are undertaken by 'ice camps' based upon the sea ice that drift with the ice pack throughout the year.
 Ice camps are usually created by freezing an icebreaker into the sea ice.
 The ship then becomes the power supply and home of the scientists who undertake the detailed studies of the local climate system.
 The first such drifting laboratory was named Surface Heat Budget of the Arctic (SHEBA) and lasted from September 1997 to October 1998.
-A few similar drifting ship laboratories have been established since but these have tended to be much smaller scale.
-The next drifting laboratory on the same scale as SHEBA will be the Multidisciplinary drifting Observatory for the study of Arctic Climate (MOSAiC) which will take place in 2020.

 Ice camps are increasingly used to employ new, emergent technologies such as Unmanned Aerial Vehicles (UAVs) and Autonomous Underwater Vehicles (AUVs).
 Unmanned Aerial Vehicles can be programmed to extend observations of the ice surface across ice leads and melt-ponds, for distances of a few 10s of kilometres.
-They are often manually controlled for landing and takeoff.
+They are often manually controlled for landing and take-off.
 Autonomous Underwater Vehicles (AUVs) are robots that may be programmed to measure the ocean properties under sea ice or the base of the sea ice itself.
 They can be launched from ships or through a hole cut in the sea ice.